 \section{Introduction}

 In this work, attention is given to a new model system for the study of long waves of small amplitude at the free surface of a perfect fluid.
-The system can be used in the presence of non-constant bathymetry and lateral boundaries, and the main new feature of the system is that it is straightforward to implement no-slip boundary conditions on a finite domain.
+The system can be used in the presence of non-constant bathymetry and lateral boundaries.
+The main new feature of the system is that it is straightforward to implement slip-wall boundary conditions on a finite domain.
 The system falls in the general class of Boussinesq systems which have become standard tools in the study of nearshore hydrodynamics.

-While the full water-wave problem is given by the Euler equations with free surface boundary conditions \cite{Whitham2011}, it is well known that this problem is difficult to treat both mathematically and numerically.
+While the full water-wave problem is described by the Euler equations with free surface boundary conditions \cite{Whitham2011}, it is well known that this problem is difficult to treat both mathematically and numerically.
 In particular, it is not known whether solutions exist on relevant time scales, and numerical simulations of the full water-wave problem may suffer from serious stability issues.
-Therefore in practical situations in coastal hydrodynamics, an asymptotic approximation of the Euler equations is often used in order to find simpler systems that still describe the main features of the flow.
+Therefore, in practical situations in coastal hydrodynamics, asymptotic approximations of the Euler equations are often used to find simpler systems that describe the main features of the flow.
 These simplified systems are usually derived using the long-wave assumption.
-The simplest in structure of all such long wave systems are the shallow-water wave equations (or Saint Venant equations) which take the form
+The simplest in structure of such long wave systems are the shallow-water wave equations (or Saint-Venant equations) which take the form

-where $\eta$ denotes the free surface elevation and $\bu$ the depth-averaged horizontal velocity of the fluid.
-Since this system is hyperbolic, there are a number of well developed methods for the approximation of solutions such as TVD methods, Riemann solvers etc, \cite{leveque2002,toro2013}, and it is well known that the shallow-water system is able to describe the propagation of tsunamis and flood waves.
+where for the space variable $\bx=(x,y)\in \mathbb{R}^2$ and time $t\geq0$ the functions $\eta=\eta(\bx,t)$ and $\bu=\bu(\bx,t)$ denote the free surface elevation and the depth-averaged horizontal velocity of the fluid, respectively.
+The function $D=D(\bx)>0$ represents the distance of the ocean floor from the undisturbed level of free-surface elevation, while in the previous notation $g$ is the gravitational acceleration constant.
+Since this system is hyperbolic, there is a number of well developed methods for the approximation of solutions such as TVD methods, Riemann solvers etc, \cite{leveque2002,toro2013}, and it is well known that the shallow-water system is most of the times able to describe the propagation of tsunamis and flood waves.
 It is also well known that smooth solutions of (\ref{eq:sweqs}) preserve the energy functional